infosoftas/info-subscription-doc/source/managed-experience/selfservice/checkout.rst

 These options include:

 **Global Settings**

-`Tenant Home Page`: Default returnUrl if none is provided in the query parameters.
+``Tenant Home Page``: Default returnUrl if none is provided in the query parameters.

-`Kilkaya Installation`: Specifies the integration setup for Kilkaya order tracking and the endpoint where orders should be registered.
+``Kilkaya Installation``: Specifies the integration setup for Kilkaya order tracking and the endpoint where orders should be registered.

-`GoogleTagManager Id`: Defines the GTM setup for order tracking and registration.
+``GoogleTagManager Id``: Defines the GTM setup for order tracking and registration.

-`Self Service Url`: A reference URL for payment providers that require a self-service management page for users.
+``Self Service Url``: A reference URL for payment providers that require a self-service management page for users.

-`Custom Css Url`: Points to a custom CSS file that will be applied during the checkout process, allowing complete visual customization.
+``Custom Css Url``: Points to a custom CSS file that will be applied during the checkout process, allowing complete visual customization.

 **Per-Journey Settings**
 Each journey can be further customized with the following settings:

-`IngressHeader` and `IngressText`
+``IngressHeader`` and ``IngressText``:

-The `IngressHeader` and `IngressText` settings control the introduction header and text displayed at the start of the checkout process.
+The ``IngressHeader`` and ``IngressText`` settings control the introduction header and text displayed at the start of the checkout process.

 **Screenshot:**

 .. image:: /_images/checkout/ingress_example.jpeg
     :align: center
     :alt: Customizable introduction header and text example
-    :scale: 50%
+    :scale: 60%

-`PaymentMethods`: Specifies the payment methods available to users during the checkout process (e.g., Vipps, MobilePay, CreditCard).
+``PaymentMethods``: Specifies the payment methods available to users during the checkout process (e.g., Vipps, MobilePay, CreditCard).

 **Screenshot:**

 .. image:: /_images/checkout/paymentmethod_example.jpeg
     :align: center
     :alt: Display the payment selection step of a checkout journey, showing multiple payment methods (e.g., CreditCard, EHF etc.).
-    :scale: 50%
+    :scale: 60%

-`TermsUrl`: The URL pointing to the terms and conditions for the subscription.
+``TermsUrl``: The URL pointing to the terms and conditions for the subscription.

-`OrganizationId`: Specifies the default organization ID used for the order if not provided with the Subscription Plan Id.
+``OrganizationId``: Specifies the default organization ID used for the order if not provided with the Subscription Plan Id.

-`DefaultSubscriptionPlanId`: The default subscription plan for new orders if not overridden by a query parameter.
+``DefaultSubscriptionPlanId``: The default subscription plan for new orders if not overridden by a query parameter.

 These options acts as defaults, and some are required for the best user experience, but all of them are essentially optional.